 Premature ejaculation is easily treatable but there is no one-off cure for the problem.
 There are various medical and non-medical treatments available, including specially-formulated condoms and a medication available on prescription.
 Therapies and natural techniques are also a popular option.

 Surprisingly, for such a common condition there is only one prescription treatment available to help cure premature ejaculation.
-This treatment is known as Priligy, which is an oral medication that is clinically proven to prolong the time it takes you to ejaculate.
+This treatment is known as Priligy, which is an oral medication that is proven to prolong the time it takes you to ejaculate.
 Priligy has only very recently been introduced and is still gaining regulatory approval in a number of countries.

 There are a variety of non-medical treatments available which can help to treat premature ejaculation.
 Penis exercises can be effective if they are practiced over an extended period of time.
 An example is the "stop-start" method, involving masturbation which is abruptly stopped before the man has a chance to ejaculate.
 Doing this regularly is thought to gradually lengthen the time it takes to ejaculate during intercourse.